Deciphering Complex Disorders by Investigating the Role of Immune Response and Host-Microbe Interaction

 Our laboratory uses a multidisciplinary approach that includes proteomics, immunology, and biochemistry to understand complex gastrointestinal and neuropsychiatric disorders through molecular mapping of patients’ immune responses.
 Our research is translation and aimed at identifying novel diagnostic biomarkers, understanding disease mechanism, and finding therapeutic targets.

 For more about our research, click here.

 -Lab’s graduate students Lakota Cleaver and Xuechen Yu receive honors from Columbia for their thesis research on the study of wheat proteins affecting human intestinal barrier function and on the molecular characterization of B cell response to wheat antigens.

 -The May 2017 issue of Popular Mechanics features research done in the Alaedini laboratory.

 -Dr. Armin Alaedini is named as the 2016-17 Tsunoda Senior Fellow for collaborative studies with Waseda University in Japan on the combinatory effects of gut microbiota and dietary molecules on intestinal barrier function.

--Our recent study, published in the journal Gut, reaches the top 0.01% of all research articles in the Altmetric Attention Score, while becoming the #1 article among all publications from Gut.
+-Our new study reaches the top 0.01% of all research articles in the Altmetric Attention Score, while becoming the #1 article among all publications from the high profile journal Gut.